Early Childhood Intervention and Individualized Family Service Plans

 - Planning can begin as much as six months before their 3rd birthday

-- After transitioning to the public school system, your child will be eligible for special education services and have an Individual Education Plan (IEP)
+- After transitioning to the public school system, your child will be eligible for special education services and have an Individualized Education Plan (IEP)

 Children displaying developmental delays, symptoms of autism, or who have an autism diagnosis may be eligible for Early Childhood Intervention.
 The goals, services, and how progress is measured are written into a document called an Individualized Family Service Plan.
 The purpose of the IFSP is to empower families to support their child’s development.
 Above all, the parents play an active role in developing your child’s IFSP and supporting their progress towards meeting milestones.